 So the effect of clicking your spine is to stretch the joint that is already mobile, making it more flexible.
 That joint will be able to move further, meaning there is less requirement for the adjacent stiff joint to move at all.
 Over time the joint that was originally stiff will begin to stiffen more and more.

 For this reason, people who click their neck or back end up feeling the need to click themselves more and more often.
 Over many years, the repeated mobilisation of an already mobile joint will lead to accelerated wear and tear, or osteoarthritis.
+So there is some logic to the idea that cracking your joints can lead to arthritis.

 The picture below demonstrates this quite nicely.
 It shows the nerves that carry sensation from the joints within your spine.
 The yellow, root like, structures are the nerves, and it is relatively easy to see that each nerve goes to more than one joint.